princomp/princomp.github.io/source/exercises/projects/simple_fighting_game/description.md

 #### Bonus

 Create a third constructor that takes in only a name parameter and creates a fighter using _randomly generated_ attack and defense values.
-These values must also not allow the combined total of these to be greater than 20.
-(For information on Random, see here: [https://csci-1301.github.io/book.html#random](https://csci-1301.github.io/book.html#random))
+These values must also not allow the combined total of these to be greater than 20. ([For information on Random](./lectures/misc/random))

 ## Project 2 Phase 3